 There are several network devices that may be between our two hosts, and for the most part, there is no impact on ARP.
 Since this is Cisco, though, there’s gotta be an exception!
 Let’s take a look at how these devices impact ARP.

 Repeaters and Hubs are Layer One (Physical Layer) devices, and they have no impact on ARP.
 A repeater’s job is simply to regenerate a signal to make it stronger, and a hub is simply a multiport repeater.
 Therefore, neither a repeater nor a hub have impact on ARP.

 Switches are Layer Two devices, so you might think they impact ARP’s operation; after all, ARP deals with getting an unknown MAC address to correspond with a known IP address.
 While that’s certainly true, switches don’t impact ARP for one simple reason: Switches forward broadcasts out every port except the one it was originally received on.
 The ARP Reply will be unicast to the device requesting it, as with the previous example.

 Now here’s the exception — a router.
 Routers accept broadcasts, but routers will not forward them.
 For example, consider a PC with the address 126.96.36.199 /16.
 That host assumes it’s on the same physical segment as the device 188.8.131.52 /16, since their IP addresses are both on the same subnet (184.108.40.206 /16).
 The problem here is that a router separates the two devices, and the router will not forward the ARP broadcast.

 The Cisco router will answer the ARP Request, however, with the MAC address of the router interface the ARP Request was received on.
 In this case, the router will respond to the ARP Request with its own E1 interface’s MAC address.

-Proxy ARP runs by default on a Cisco 2500 router, but it can be turned off at the interface level with the no ip proxy-arp command.
+Proxy ARP runs by default on Cisco 2500, 1841, 2811 and 1941 routers, but it can be turned off at the interface level with the no ip proxy-arp command.